Dimpho-Molepo/CDV01_Career_Goals_Reflection_DIMMOL405_BCL2401_GroupA_Dimpho-Molepo_CDV01/README.md

 ### Part 5: Reflection on Challenges and Opportunities

 1. **Anticipated Challenges**:

-    - Identify potential obstacles or challenges in reaching your goals.
-    - Consider strategies to overcome these challenges.

     - Potential obstacles or challenges may include:
     - The rapidly evolving nature of cybersecurity, requires continuous learning and adaptation.
     - Competition in the cybersecurity job market, necessitates a strong skill set and relevant experience.